 Our organization was named after the most important battle Brazilian troops took part in during Second World War.
 The heroic conquest of Monte Castelo, a strategic mountain in Italy that had been under Nazi control, reminds us the Brazilian people is capable of achieving great things in the fight for freedom.

-The political and economic issues currently faced by Brazil cannot be properly solved without liberty.
-The high concentration of power at the federal level – that imposes the minimum wage, controls most of the large universities, manages a centralized healthcare system and is responsible for all penal laws – makes it urgent to bring autonomy back to the citizens, then to local and state level governments.
+We are convinced that the political and economic challenges faced by the Brazilian people cannot be properly solved without liberty.
+The high concentration of power at the federal level – that imposes a minimum wage, controls most major universities, manages a centralized healthcare system and is responsible for all penal laws – makes it urgent to bring autonomy back to the citizens, then to local and state level governments.

-Most importantly: in a country where 80,000 people die every year because of crime and traffic accidents, and where the Judiciary often tries to impose loose abortion against the law and the will of the people, protecting life should be a priority.
+Most importantly: in a country where 80,000 people die every year because of crime and car accidents, and where there is growing pressure from foreign organizations to legalize abortion against the will of the people, protecting life should be a priority.
 There can be no liberty and responsibility without life.
 Brazil needs common-sense laws and policies that protect the life of its citizens.